matthew-alexander/Lane_Detection/README.md

 Below is an undistorted version of the image, using the same process as above for the checkerboad calibration.
 ![alt text][image2]

 #### 2. Has a binary image been created using color transforms, gradients or other methods?
 I created a binary image that took advantage of both gradient and color thresholding.
-I included this process in a function called `process_image(image)` which takes in the original frame of video or image file, undistorts it using the calibration matrix derived from the camera calibration process, computes the sobel gradient in the x direction, and computes a color thresholded binary image using the saturation channel of the image.
+I included this process in a function called `process_image(image)` (located in code cell 7 in the `P4-Advanced-Lane-Lines` IPython notebook) which takes in the original frame of video or image file, undistorts it using the calibration matrix derived from the camera calibration process, computes the sobel gradient in the x direction, and computes a color thresholded binary image using the saturation channel of the image.

 The x-gradient binary image and the binary result of the saturation thresholded image are then combined, selecting all nonzero pixels shared in both images.